Vyral/sam-levy/_posts/2023-02-08-how-to-impress-buyers-during-showings.md

 This will set a great vibe to the house.
 It'll smell good.
 It'll be clean.
 It'll be lit up.
 This is exactly what buyers want to see when they're coming into your home.

-If you need more help on how to improve your showings, call or email me.
-I’d love to connect with you.
+If you need more help on how to improve your showings, please call or email me.
+I’d love to connect with you!